27. July 2021 | Position

 Climate protection is a central concern for the chemical-pharmaceutical industry.
-With its products and through the EU emissions trading system, the German chemical industry actively contributes to achieving the 2oC target and describes in a study how the industry can technologically reach greenhouse gas neutrality in its production by 2050.
+With its products and through the EU emissions trading system (ETS), the German chemical industry actively contributes to climate protection and describes in a study how the industry can technologically reach greenhouse gas neutrality in its production by 2050.

-The early end of electricity generation from coal adopted in Germany is meant to contribute to achieving this country’s climate targets.
-Although the act provides for measures to ensure reliable energy supplies, a compensation mechanism – to make up for rising electricity prices due to the coal phase-out – remains to be developed.
+The coal phase-out by 2038 at the latest adopted in Germany is meant to contribute to achieving the German climate goals.
+Although the act provides for measures to ensure reliable energy supplies, a compensation mechanism – to make up for rising electricity prices due to the coal phase-out – remains to be developed

 THE VCI IS CALLING FOR THE FOLLOWING